-- Walls and or fences shall be used to screen service/storage areas when the service/storage area is visible from non-service areas of adjacent properties, building entrances (both on and off site) and/or from public right-of-ways. - Service/storage and loading areas (including the pavement) shall not encroach within the required front, side, or rear yards. - Loading areas shall be located and designed so that no part of the vehicle extends outside the property line while loading or unloading. - Use a canopy over loading areas which extends a minimum of ten (10) feet away from the building wall, for the length of the loading bays.
-Heights will vary, but shall be the minimum height above the loading doors which will allow any security lighting to be located below the canopy and which allows safe use by all loading and unloading vehicles. - Replicate the forms, colors, and materials of the primary buildings in the design of all accessory structures and screening walls. - Locate antennas, satellite dishes, and other transmission equipment where they are least visible from all rights-of-way and building entrance areas (on and off site).
-Mounting the equipment to non-public view building faces or to roof areas which are screened from public view is encouraged. - Any transmission equipment which must be visible, for functional reasons, shall be painted to blend into its surroundings and shall be screened with architectural or landscape materials consistent with the building and landscape design.
-When safety/security is an issue, ground mounted equipment shall be secured with walls and/or fences.
+- Walls and or fences shall be used to screen service/storage areas when the service/ storage area is visible from non-service areas of adjacent properties, building entrances (both on and off site) and/or from public right-of-ways. - Service/storage and loading areas (including the pavement) shall not encroach within the required front, side, or rear yards. - Loading areas shall be located and designed so that no part of the vehicle extends outside the property line while loading or unloading. - Replicate the forms, colors, and materials of the primary buildings in the design of all accessory structures and screening walls. - Locate antennas, satellite dishes, and other transmission equipment where they are least visible from all rights-of-way and building entrance areas (on and off site).
+Mounting the equipment to non-public building faces or to roof areas which are screened from public view is encouraged. - Any transmission equipment which must be visible, for functional reasons, shall be painted to blend into its surroundings and shall be screened with architectural or landscape materials consistent with the building and landscape design.
+When safety/security is an issue, ground mounted equipment shall be secured with walls and/ or fences.